From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Lagrangian mechanics

 Thus, by Lemma \ref{stoch-mean-derv-prop}.(iii),

 The arbitrariness of $v$ yields the desired result. \end{proof}

+\begin{remark} (i).
+For a special class of Lagrangians in the Euclidean context, the stochastic Euler-Lagrange equation \eqref{stoch-EL} has been established in \cite[Subsection 5.1]{CZ91} where they called it stochastic Newton equation, see also \cite{Zam15}.
+For general Lagrangians on Riemmannian manifolds, equation \eqref{stoch-EL} is new (to the authors' best knowledge).
+See Section \ref{sec-7-3} for discussions of a special case.

-\begin{remark} The second author and his collaborator formulated a weak stochastic Euler-Lagrange equation in \cite{LZ16}.
+(ii).
+The second author and his collaborator formulated a weak stochastic Euler-Lagrange equation in \cite{LZ16}.
 They mean by ``weak'' that their stochastic Euler-Lagrange equation holds in the sense of stochastic integrals.
-The main differences between their formulation and ours is that we get rid of the stochastic integral (martingale) part in our equation since we take the mean derivative instead of the stochastic differential. \end{remark}
+The main differences between their formulation and ours is that we get rid of the stochastic integral (martingale) part in our equation since we use mean derivatives instead of stochastic differentials. \end{remark}